Auston Matthews: International play

-Matthews helped lead the United States men's national under-18 ice hockey team to gold at the 2014 IIHF World U18 Championship.
-He did so again in the 2015 Championship, leading the tournament in scoring and being named the Most Valuable Player (MVP), as well as earning the top forward slot on the Media All-Star Team.
-He was also named to the roster for the 2015 Deutschland Cup but was forced to pull out of the tournament due to a back injury.
+Matthews helped lead the United States under-18 team to gold at the 2014 World U18 Championship.
+He did so again in the 2015 edition, leading the tournament in scoring and being named the most valuable player (MVP), as well as earning the top forward slot on the Media All-Star Team.
+He was also named to the roster for the 2015 Deutschland Cup, but was forced to pull out of the tournament due to a back injury.

-At the 2016 IIHF World Junior Championships held in Helsinki, Matthews and Matthew Tkachuk each recorded 11 points to lead the United States men's national junior ice hockey team in scoring.
+At the 2016 World Junior Championships, Matthews and Matthew Tkachuk each recorded 11 points to lead the United States junior team in scoring.
 After losing in the semifinals, the United States defeated Sweden to win the bronze medal.
 His seven goals in the tournament were one short of Jeremy Roenick's American record of eight, which was set in 1989.
 In recognition of his play, Matthews was named to the tournament All-Star Team.
-Later that year, Matthews played with the United States national men's senior team at the 2016 IIHF World Championship, during which he led the Americans in point scoring.
+Later that year, Matthews played with the United States senior team at the 2016 World Championship, during which he led the team in points.

 Later in 2016, Matthews was announced as a member of Team North America for the 2016 World Cup of Hockey.
-He began the pre-tournament games playing left wing on the third line, playing alongside Ryan Nugent-Hopkins and Nathan MacKinnon.
+He began the pre-tournament games as a left wing on the third line, playing alongside Ryan Nugent-Hopkins and Nathan MacKinnon.
 After impressing, he began the tournament on the top line with Jack Eichel and Connor McDavid.
-The three found chemistry but were unable to help North America to a medal finish.
+The three found chemistry, but were unable to help North America to a medal finish.
 Matthews finished the tournament with three points in three games played.
-Following the Toronto Maple Leafs' first-round elimination in the 2017 playoffs, he was advised by the team to forego participating in the 2017 IIHF World Championship and to rest instead.
+Following the Toronto Maple Leafs' first-round elimination in the 2017 playoffs, he was advised by the team to forego participating in the 2017 World Championship and to rest instead.